macblizzard/dnarepo/script.dnatvguide/README.md

 Based on the original TV Guide by twinther.

-This repository is maintained by dna.
+This repository is maintained by macblizzard.